Overseas Assets and UK Inheritance Tax

-There are widespread misconceptions about how overseas assets are taken into account for UK inheritance tax which could land many UK families with large inheritance tax bills unless planning measures are taken.
+There are many misconceptions about how to take overseas assets into account for UK Inheritance Tax.
+This could result in many UK families paying large Inheritance Tax bills unless careful planning measures are taken.

 Moving overseas assets

-In particular, many UK nationals who have moved abroad wrongly assume that their change in residence altered their tax liabilities.
-This move will not have altered their domicile basis on which IHT taxation is based.
+Many UK nationals who have moved abroad mistakenly assume that their change of residency has altered their Inheritance Tax liabilities.
+This move won’t change their domicile on which IHT taxation is based.

-To prevent duplicated taxation by both UK and foreign authorities, HM Revenue & Customs has a number of bilateral treaties with countries including Ireland, Switzerland and the US.
-Where there is no agreement, HMRC may give credit for IHT paid locally on overseas assets.
+HM Revenue & Customs has a number of bilateral tax treaties with countries including Ireland, Switzerland and the US, to avoid duplicated taxes by both UK and international authorities.
+Where there is no agreement, HMRC can give credit for IHT on overseas assets payable locally.